a7med3ouda/TimerApp/README.md

 The Goal Making It is
 =====================

-it aims to make very simple ToDo app and timer app to record how much time u spend on your work
+It aims to make very simple ToDo app and timer app to record how much time u spend on your work

-this will be without database and work on local storage only
+It will be without database for now and work on local storage only

 in order to save your progress permanently u can export it into txt file or any extension